 - People are too stupid to stay home, they are spreading it

-- The lock down is just government over-reach
+- The lockdown is just government over-reach

-The thing is, I’m already tired of these kinds of statements because in most cases, not all, there’s enough truth in their for people to nod their heads in agreement, but they also don’t mean anything.
+The thing is, I’m already tired of these kinds of statements because in most cases, not all, there’s enough truth in there for people to nod their heads in agreement, but they also don’t mean anything.

 Yes, statistically speaking if you are older, or have existing health conditions, you are more at risk.
 That doesn’t mean younger, healthier people can do whatever they want, because inevitably, for even many younger folks, the virus is pretty horrible, and who knows how many people you’ll carry it to?
 Yes, there are things about New York City (population density, public transport) that make it more dangerous when it comes to spreading a virus, yes Mardi Gras greatly impacted the spread in Louisiana, and sure, lots of people in governments and elsewhere have gotten plenty of stuff wrong.